transloadit/uppy/website/src/docs/aws-s3.md

 ## S3 Bucket configuration

-S3 buckets do not allow public uploads by default.
-To allow Uppy to upload directly to a bucket, at least its CORS permissions need to be configured, and you potentially need to change some of the _Public access settings_ that provide an extra layer of public access protection even if the correct CORS permissions are in place.
+S3 buckets do not allow public uploads for security reasons.
+To allow Uppy and the browser to upload directly to a bucket, its CORS permissions need to be configured.

 CORS permissions can be found in the [S3 Management Console](https://console.aws.amazon.com/s3/home).
 Click the bucket that will receive the uploads, then go into the `Permissions` tab and select the `CORS configuration` button.